 1. Screening Common Cancers

-At heart, most software curators have the desire to improve the efficacy of clinical care continues, which includes AI.
+At heart, most software curators have the desire to improve the efficacy of clinical care, which includes AI.

 Within cancer imaging, AI finds excellent utility in performing clinical tasks that include detection, characterization, and tumor monitoring.